 Types Of Miscarriage:

 Threatened Miscarriage – any vaginal bleeding during early pregnancy without cervical dilation or changes in cervical consistency.
 Mild cramping may occur; however, usually, no pain exists.
 No tissue or fetal membranes have passed through the vagina.
 Threatened miscarriages are very common – about 25-30% of pregnancies have some amount of bleeding; less than half of all threatened miscarriages lead to a true miscarriage.

 Inevitable Miscarriage – an early pregnancy that has vaginal bleeding and dilation of the cervix.
 Generally speaking, the vaginal bleeding is heavier than with a threatened miscarriage and the pain is greater.

 Incomplete Miscarriage – a pregnancy that has vaginal bleeding, dilation of the cervix and passage of the fetus and other products of conception.
 Often the cramps are extremely painful and the bleeding from the vagina is heavy.
 While a complete miscarriage may not have occurred, the miscarriage is inevitable.

 Complete Miscarriage – a full miscarriage; all products of conception have been passed through the vagina, and the mother notes that the amount of bleeding and pain have diminished.
 The cervix is closed and high.
 Ultrasound examination reveals an empty uterus.

-Missed Miscarriage – presence of a nonviable intrauterine pregnancy that remains in the uterus without bleeding, abdominal pain, passage of tissue or cervical changes.
-A missed miscarriage is generally diagnosed by absence of fetal heart tones or by an ultrasound.
+Missed Miscarriage – the presence of a nonviable intrauterine pregnancy that remains in the uterus without bleeding, abdominal pain, passage of tissue or cervical changes.
+A missed miscarriage is generally diagnosed by the absence of fetal heart tones or by an ultrasound.